Education @ Tūhaitara Coastal Park

-The modules are based around our Biota Node development (see the projects page) and provide for a mix of theory and experiential learning.
+The modules are based around our Biota Node development and provide for a mix of theory and experiential learning.

 The Trust has developed our own learning resources and supplements these with visits by topic experts covering subjects including freshwater, invertebrates, microscopy and animal pest control.
 These include virtual lessons on our you tube channel e.g. https://youtu.be/9nOehjDWoTM

-Contact the Trust's Ranger Education & Visitor Services if you are interested in joining us
+Contact us if you are interested in joining!

 BRUCE BANKS ENVIRONMENTAL EDUCATION AWARD 2020 WINNERS

-We are pleased to announce this year’s winners of the Bruce Banks Environmental Education Award are Haylie McDonald, Hannah Wells, Layla Friedauer, and Emily Dutton.
+The 2020 winners of the Bruce Banks Environmental Education Award were Haylie McDonald, Hannah Wells, Layla Friedauer, and Emily Dutton.
 They are students from Kaiapoi North School and members of the environment group.

 Their winning project is called “Feast for Flight” a creative way to enhance native bird populations at Tūhaitara Coastal Park and beyond.